-What we experience; taste, touch, see, hear, and smell… is it real or a simulation?
+What we experience; our five senses, are they real or a simulation?
 With all that we’ve seen and heard in the first 5 articles, the lines are starting to blur.

 - Pain can be ignored.